aws-samples/cdk-aspects-override/README.md

 ## Setting up the project

 * Clone this repository locally and navigate to the project directory.
-* Run `npm install` to install the project dependencies.
+* Run `npm ci` to install the project dependencies.

 ## Project structure